 A complete physical assessment and a review of the mechanism of injury are conducted to diagnose an ACL injury.
 Imaging tests may be ordered to verify the diagnosis and determine the extent of the damage.
 Some techniques, such as the Lachman test, pivot shift test, and the anterior drawer test, may be performed to assess the occurrence of any knee problem.

 Treatment and Management

-If you are interested in knee pain, knee injuries or ACL injuries, these other posts may interest you:
+I will be putting up the next part over the next few days.
+If you are interested in knee pain, knee injuries, or ACL injuries, these other posts may interest you:

 - To Leg Press or Squat if You Have an ACL Injury?

 - Knee Injuries and Exercises with Kevin Yates